emwalks/PlaybackInSwiftUI/PlaybackInSwiftUI/Doc/DevNotes.md

 - [ ] Audio (prob makes sense to do it from mini player)
 - [ ] Placeholder image for audio
 - [ ] Hooking into the native control center
-    - [x] Checked with AVPlayerVC ("free" with standard player" - lock screen yes, control center yes,)
+    - [x] Checked with AVPlayerVC ("free" with standard player - lock screen yes, control center yes)
-    - [ ] Checked with VideoPlayer
+    - [x] Checked with VideoPlayer ("free" with standard player - lock screen yes, control center yes)
     - [ ] Putting in a holding image for playback here?
 - [ ] DRM with Fairplay?
     - [ ] Not backing up to iCloud
-- [ ] Audio ducking/interruption behaviour (ducking with playback .default/.moviePlayback, pause rather than duck with playback .spokenAudio)
+- [ ] Audio ducking/interruption behaviour ( depends on AVAudioSession options ducking with playback .default/.moviePlayback, pause rather than duck with playback .spokenAudio)
+    - [ ] Checked with AVPlayerVC
+    - [ ] Checked with VideoPlayer
-- [ ] Multi audio track support ("free" with standard player)
+- [ ] Multi Audio track support ("free" with standard player)
 - [ ] Media Accessibility Subtitle Support ("free" with standard player)
 - [ ] Responding to media services were reset notification
     - [ ] Why might you care for video?
 Your PiP behaviour requires the AVAudio Session